Frequently Asked Questions

 This arrangement gives us the necessary time with you, yet allows you and your friends or family to return home as soon as possible.
 We know how difficult it can be to travel, to be away from home, and to ask others to interrupt their schedules for long periods of time.
 We hope this arrangement eliminates some of the frustration of multiple doctor visits with large gaps of time in between.
 We’d like to shorten your journey for answers to your POTS!

+Leslie Morris, PA-C is a certified physician’s assistant who graduated #1 in her class of 1991 from the University of Texas Health Science Center at Dallas (UT Southwestern).
+She has had extensive experience in primary care as well as in treating complicated Internal Medicine patients.
+Leslie Morris was a sub-Investigator for over 50 research trials involving endocrine studies.
 Drs.
-Diana and Richard Driscoll (therapeutic optometrists), together with Dr. Derek Lang, D.O., will be personally involved in all patient evaluations and treatment.
+Diana and Richard Driscoll (therapeutic optometrists), together with Dr. Feyisara Akanki-Ahmad, MD and Leslie Morris, PA-C will be personally involved in all patient evaluations and treatment.
 All physicians on the team are carefully selected for their experience in “invisible illnesses”, their compassion and patience.
 Some physicians assist directly in patient care, while others are available for consultations as needed.
 Because experience in these conditions is a rarity, the physicians at POTS Care may need to consult with specialists outside of the local area.
 All of these costs are included in your fee.

 An integral part of the team are the doctors who work behind the scenes.
 POTS Care has licensed the rights to use the collective knowledge obtained by the research of a variety of specialists involved in Genetic Disease Investigators, LLC.
 Although currently not directly involved in POTS Care, their work has been instrumental in creating the algorithms needed to evaluate POTS patients in a more thorough, yet efficient manner.
 When you are evaluated at POTS Care, it’s as if dozens of doctors that you never see are contributing their knowledge to your care.
 This new model for evaluation and treatment was a necessary step in providing patients with the best care possible in the least amount of time possible.